garretfick/openplcproject.github.io/README.md

 The GitHub repository hosted on openplcproject/openplcproject.github.io is configured to automatically publish changes to the master branch.
 There is nothing you need to do.

+Builds automatically run a TravisCI build.
+The automated build checks for valid HTML and other common problems.